perrycate/516-project/README.md

 ### Algorithm Overview % <TODO move to beginning of project tasks?>
 At a high level, the Lazy Abstraction algorithm unwinds the CFA into a tree, and gives each location a label.
 Initially this label is always True.
-The algorithm incrementally expands the tree while using interpolants to strengthen the labels as necessary until a path to the error state is found, or the tree can no longer be expanded.
+The algorithm incrementally expands the tree while using interpolants to weaken the labels as necessary until a path to the error state is found, or the tree can no longer be expanded.

 ![Example of a program unwinding](./unwinding_example.png){ width=70% }

-To this end, McMillian describes 3 main functions to implement: Expand, Refine, and Cover.
+McMillian describes 3 main functions to implement: Expand, Refine, and Cover.
 Expand adds more vertices to the tree corresponding to possible transitions from a given vertex.
 Refine is only called on error states.
 By generating an interpolant between each vertex in the path from the root of the tree to an error state, Refine strengthens the labels for every vertex in the path, proving the error state is unreachable.